FrancescoSTL/Site-Sonar/README.md

 After Ultra-Lightbeam does its thing, ad content load speed will be logged to the [Ultra-Lightbeam Dashboard](http://ultra-lightbeam.com).
 Keep checking back for dashboard updates!

 ![Ultra-Lightbeam Banner](https://cloud.githubusercontent.com/assets/9794516/17311436/345a3c22-5800-11e6-8aec-ee0644d7023d.png)

+## Privacy Policy

+### Ultra-Lightbeam Privacy Summary
+Ultra-Lightbeam is a browser extension currently supported in Firefox, Chrome, and Opera, which silently collects data about how ad's are performing in your browser.
+After collecting that data, it will be sent to Ultra-Lightbeam's server to aggregate (unless you opt out) and keep ad networks accountable through publicly accessible performance information.

+### What you should know

+    Upon installing Ultra-Lightbeam, data will be collected locally and stored in your browser.
+Unless you opt out, every 2 minutes, that data will be sent to Ultra-Lightbeam servers for aggregation and display on our public dashboard.
+    By default, data collected by Ultra-Lightbeam is sent to us.
+    You can chose to opt out of sending any data to us.
+        If you do contribute Ultra-Lightbeam data to us, your browser will send us your data in a manner which we believe minimizes your risk of being re-identified (you can see a list of the kind of data involved here).
+We will post your data along with data from others in an aggregated and open database.
+Opening this data can help users and researchers make more informed decisions based on the collective information.
+        Uninstalling Lightbeam prevents collection of any further Ultra-Lightbeam data and will delete the data stored locally in your browser.